Occupational Driver's License Attorneys

 Questions about reinstating your license?
 Schedule a Free, Confidential Case Evaluation with one of our award-winning attorneys.

 If you’ve lost your license for any reason but still need to be able to drive to work, school, and to maintain your household, Hawkins & Walker, PC may be able to help you take the proper steps to restore your driving privileges or obtain an occupational driver's license.
-Call our traffic ticket attorneys today to schedule a meeting, or to discuss your situation by phone.
+Call our occupational driver's license attorneys today to schedule a meeting or discuss your situation by phone.
 The consultation is free of charge: it costs you nothing to talk to an experienced Occupational License Attorney!

 Call 817.877.3355 or complete the questionnaire below to see how we can help restore your driving privileges.